aaronkim662/SitiBike/project-worksheet.md

 The functionality will then be divided into two separate lists: MVP and PostMVP.
 Carefully decide what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

-The website will have a header, footer, home, form, about, search, and a main section.
+The website will have an app, header, footer, home, form, search, and a main section.
 The necessary component will be the search component.
-Pre-MVP the user will be able to search for bikes either by zip code or address.
+Pre-MVP the user will be see and click on icons, which will display the available bikes and docks.
 There will be a function for the user to minimize and maximize the current map.

-Post-MVP there will be an algorithm to inform the user of the nearest and best station.
-There should be a highlighted radius of how far the station should be.
+Post-MVP there will be an algorithm to inform the user of the nearest station or the nearest station that contains the most bikes, based on their current location.
+As well as, a search option for the user to visualize stations nearby.

 #### MVP EXAMPLE
 - Render all bikes